NTC09/Using-Tailscale-with-Parsec-Moonlight-and-a-VPS/README.md

 This guide will help you to:
 - Resolve 6023 error on Parsec.
 - Setup port forwarding in a VPS.
+- Setup Tailscale to work with Parsec and Moonlight.
 - Open port without modify router's config.

 When do you need/follow this guide: